Demand for pedigree cats is on the rise but what are the facts about common cat breeds?

 Myth: Pedigree cats are more remarkable than moggies

-When you search for ‘moggies’ online, the results define these cats as ‘unremarkable’, ‘ordinary’ and even ‘untidy’, but this certainly isn’t true.
+When you search for ‘moggies’ online, the results define these cats as ‘unremarkable’, ‘ordinary’ and even ‘untidy’.
+But this isn’t true.
 Moggies are the perfect mix of everything we love about cats, with a huge variation in their personalities and appearances.
-If you adopt a moggy from Cats Protection, we’ll find the perfect match to suit you, and we can guarantee they’ll be adorable!
-We’ll provide you with as much information about their personality and care needs as we can, plus they’ll be vaccinated, neutered and microchipped (all included in the adoption fee), and come with four weeks’ free insurance, making them much more affordable than most pedigrees.
+If you adopt a moggy from Cats Protection, we’ll find the perfect match to suit you.
+We can guarantee they’ll be adorable!
+We’ll provide you with as much information about their personality and care needs as we can.
+Plus they’ll be vaccinated, neutered, microchipped and come with four weeks’ free insurance, all included in the adoption fee.
+This makes them much more affordable than most pedigrees.
 Find a marvellous moggy to adopt.